sonic2kk/steamtinkerlaunch/README.md

 - `DEPTH3DSRCDIR`: Depth3D sourcefiles
 - `GLOBALSBSTWEAKDIR`: directory with global sbs-tweaks
 - `GLOBALTWEAKDIR`: directory with global tweaks
+- `SAVESBSWINNAME`: seconds to wait to automatically save a new basic SBS tweak config of the running game with the gamewindow name after game launch - 0 to disable - 1 to pick a window"

 If you do not want to start the editor requester on game launch generally just set `WAITEDITOR=0` - it will be skipped then for all games